Urban Sensing Using Existing Fiber-Optic Networks: Methods

 The approach we used here to build the VSGs is more computationally efficient than the conventional ambient noise approach, as only windowed data is required for the cross-correlation.
 Moreover, this method yields more robust VSGs construction without relying on the assumption of uniform source distribution in the ambient noise interferometry~\cite{yuan2020near}.

-We perform the aforementioned algorithm to construct VSGs along the fiber cable across all three regions of interest, assuming a uniform velocity model for each region.
+We perform the aforementioned algorithm to construct VSGs along the fiber cable across all three regions of interest.
 We obtain VSGs at 2, 5, and 8 locations by stacking 485, 2,520, and 3,492 vehicles along the fiber in Region 1, 2, and 3, respectively.
+For all three regions, each VSG utilized 300 DAS channels with channel spacing of 1 m, corresponding to an offset range of -150 m to 150 m.
 The variation in the number of vehicles isolated for VSGs is due to differences in fiber layouts and traffic volumes across the studied regions.
 In particular, Region 1 experiences less traffic compared to the other two regions.
-Extended Data Fig. 2a-c show the stacked VSGs in the three regions, and Extended Data Fig. 2d-f show the phase velocity dispersion images via the phase-shift method~\cite{doi:10.1190/1.1444590}.
-The fundamental mode dispersion curve for surface waves from the VSGs is plotted in Extended Data Fig. 2g-i.
-In the computed frequency range (1.5 Hz to 8 Hz), Region 1 exhibits an S-wave velocity structure ranging from around 650 m/s to 400 m/s, whereas Region 2 displays a broader velocity profile, spanning from 750 m/s to 320 m/s.
-Region 3 has lower velocity structures compared to the other two regions.
+Supplementary Fig. 2a-c show the stacked VSGs in the three regions, and Supplementary Fig. 2d-f show the phase velocity dispersion images via the phase-shift method~\cite{doi:10.1190/1.1444590}.
+The anti-causal component of the VSGs (negative time lag) typically originates from vehicles in distant opposing traffic lanes~\cite{https://doi.org/10.1029/2023JB028033} and is excluded from the dispersion analysis.